Frequently asked questions

 What is Suboxone?

-Suboxone is a combination medication of Buprenorphine and Naloxone.
+Suboxone is a combination medication of buprenorphine and naloxone.
 It’s a partial opioid that binds to the same receptors in the brain as traditional opioids and reduces cravings and withdrawal symptoms.
 It does not produce the same “high” at a therapeutic dosage, so you can feel physically healthy and remain clear-headed all day.
+Learn more about Suboxone here.

 What is the indication for Suboxone?